Thephelpster/CI_PP3_BS/README.md

 ![logo](./assets/readme-images/game-logo.png)

 ### Clear Function
-* The clear function allows the game to clear the console after everymove keeping the view clear and easy to see where you are in the game.
+* The clear function allows the game to clear the console after every move, keeping the view clear and easy to see where you are in the game.

 User stories covered: 5

 ### Slow Print Function
-* the slow print function makes it look like someone is typing out the greeting and rules.
+* The slow print function makes it look like someone is typing out the greeting and rules.

 User stories covered: 3

 ![slow-print](./assets/readme-images/slow-print.png)

 ### Greeting
-* The greeting welcomes the player to the game and explains whats happening.
+* The greeting welcomes the player to the game and explains what's happening.

 User stories covered: 3

 ![greeting](./assets/readme-images/greeting.png)

 ### Rules
-* The rules explains to the player how the play battleships.
+* The rules explain how to play battleships.

 User stories covered: 2